nrapstine-usgs/hpc-101-webinar/Linux.md

 If you want to know where a program is located, you can type `which`:

 ```
-$ which python							# locate a program in user's path
+$ which python							# locate a program in user's PATH
 ```

 To display a file on the screen, use `cat` command.
 Alternatively, use `less` to display less information or `more` to display more. `less` and `more` allow you to scroll (by pressing `space`) and `q` to quit.